Blessed Hope Chapel, Simi Valley

 Editorial Analysis

 The Warning Was Given.
 In Writing.
 It Was Ignored.
+And Now One of Their Own Has Confirmed It.

 What this letter establishes is not merely what the congregation was feeling — it is what they formally communicated, in measured and theologically careful language, to the men responsible for the church.
 Read the tone again: “This appeal comes without a hint of malice.”
 “We dearly love Joe and Lisa.”
 “We, the undersigned, are in no way holier than thou.”
 This is not a revolt.
 This is a last appeal.
 These are longtime members — people who had sat under this teaching for years, who believed in the ministry, who were trying to save it.
+And notably, what they did was biblical.
+Matthew 18:15–17 prescribes exactly this process: bring the concern to the offending party, then to witnesses, then — if unresolved — to the church.
+This letter represents that final, formal step.
+They followed the process their own pastor had taught them.
+Leadership did not respond.

 They predicted the outcome precisely.
 “We fear the result to be a split in the church, or worse, the complete dissolution of the Simi Valley church fellowship.”
 They demanded a closed-door meeting with the elders to address the allegations.
 They stated that without it, they would be forced to witness the demise of Blessed Hope Chapel and its “formerly sterling reputation.”